titancoder12/My-First-Unity-Game/README.md

 2. Open the project in Unity Hub
     - Click add and select from disk in the dropdown menu.

-    - Select the Prototype 1 folder
+    - Select My First Project/Prototype 1

     - Make sure to use Unity 2022.3 LTS or newer